 All students are responsible for providing adequate documentation.
-Life University is not required to conduct or to pay for any evaluation to document a disability or need for an academic adjustment.
+Life University is not required to conduct or pay for any evaluation to document a disability or need for an academic adjustment.
 Life University does not provide any evaluations or documentation for disabilities.
-These documentation requirements should be taken to the student’s evaluator and the evaluator is required to make recommendations for academic accommodations in each of the following categories (when applicable): written examinations, technique classes, lab classes/examinations, and clinical experience.
+These documentation requirements should be taken to the student’s evaluator, and the evaluator is required to make recommendations for academic accommodations in each of the following categories (when applicable): written examinations, technique classes, lab classes/examinations and clinical experience.

 Documentation from an outside independent (non-Life University) licensed professional must be provided to the Student Success Center.
 Students are responsible for all funding to pay for appropriate professional documentation.
-Your state vocational rehabilitation agency through the Department of Education Web page may be able to assist:
+Your state vocational rehabilitation agency through the Department of Education website may be able to assist:

 Documentation must include the following:

-- If the student is 18 years or older, documentation must be current adult based (18 years or older, post high school).
-Individualized Education Program (IEP), Section 504 plan, and/or a prior history of accommodations are not necessarily sufficient documentation for postsecondary education, since different demands are required and the nature of a disability may have changed due to maturation. (***Note: If you are a Chiropractic student or plan to go into the Chiropractic program, please review National Board of Chiropractic Examiners documentation requirements at www.NBCE.org ***)
+- If the student is 18 years or older, documentation should be current adult based (18 years or older, post high school).
+Individualized Education Program (IEP), Section 504 plan and/or a prior history of accommodations are not necessarily sufficient documentation for postsecondary education, since different demands are required and the nature of a disability may have changed due to maturation. (***Note: If you are a Chiropractic student or plan to go into the Chiropractic program, please review National Board of Chiropractic Examiners documentation requirements at www.NBCE.org. ***)